rocket4ce/calendar_component/README.md

 **Important note**:

-Starting with version **0.1.9**, CSS is automatically included when you import the JavaScript component.
-CSS files are now properly generated as `main.css` and `static-main.css` and loaded automatically.
+Starting with version **0.2.0**, the library includes full support for resource views (`resourceTimeGridWeek`, `resourceTimelineWeek`) with proper event validation and error handling.
+CSS is automatically included when you import the JavaScript component.

+For resource views, make sure to:
+1. Define `options.resources` with valid resource objects
+2. Assign `resourceId` to events that matches existing resource IDs
+3. Use valid ISO date strings for event start/end times

 If you still have CSS issues, you can manually import it in your `assets/css/app.css`: